 For treatment of a few diseases such as tonsils, hernia and cataract, policy holders need to wait one year in some medical insurance plans.
 Your insurance provider would specifically mention this in policy documents.

-The waiting period is usually 2-3 years for pre-existing illnesses.
+The While all Health insurance plan come with a waiting period of at least one month, some plans provide cover for accidental hospitalisation from Day 1 of the insurance coverage. waiting period is usually 2-3 years for pre-existing illnesses.
 For example, if the insured person is a diabetic, the insurer might have put a waiting period clause.
 During this period, no claim on treatment cost of diabetic-related diseases will be accepted.

 It is necessary to mention the pre-existing illnesses, if you have any, before you buy a policy.
 Your claim will be rejected if you hide such information from the insurer.